webmozart/path-util/docs/usage.md

 );
 ```

-Especially when caching many paths, the amount of duplicated information is
+Especially when storing many paths, the amount of duplicated information is
 noticeable.
 You can use `Path::getLongestCommonBasePath()` to check a list of
 paths for a common base path: